-My great-great-great-grandmother Emaline LESTER was the first born child of Jacob Hiley LESTER (1812-1842) and Cynthia SUMNER (1815-1880) who married 4 September 1834 in Floyd County, Virginia.
-Following Emaline’s birth about 1836 her brother George Washington LESTER was born about 1837.
+My great-great-great-grandmother Emaline LESTER was the firstborn child of Jacob LESTER (1812-1842) and Cynthia SUMNER (1815-1880) who married 4 September 1834 in Floyd County, Virginia.1 Following Emaline’s birth in about 1836 her brother George Washington LESTER was born in about 1837.
 Emaline and George, the only children of Jacob and Cynthia, were both born in Floyd County.

-George Washington LESTER, although younger than his sister Emaline was the first to marry on 23 March 1855 to Amanda “Manda” ROOP (1831-1894).
-A year later, on 10 March 1856, Emaline LESTER married Amanda’s brother Gordon H. ROOP.
-Both of the couples were married in Floyd County, Virginia.
+George Washington LESTER, although younger than his sister Emaline was the first to marry on 23 March 1855 to Amanda “Manda” ROOP (1831-1894).5.6 A year later, on 10 March 1856, Emaline LESTER married Amanda’s brother Gordon ROOP.7 Both the couples were married in Floyd County, Virginia.

-Emaline gave birth to her first child, a daughter, Dollie Ann Ellen ROOP (1857-1937) on 24 February 1857.
-A little over two years later she gave birth to a son John Thomas ROOP (1859-1902) on 6 March 1859.
-Emaline is seen with her husband Gordon and their two children in the 1860 census of Floyd County.
+Emaline gave birth to her first child, a daughter, Dollie Ann Ellen ROOP (1857-1937) on 24 February 1857.8 A little over two years later she gave birth to a son John Thomas ROOP (1859-1902) on 6 March 1859.9 Emaline is seen with her husband Gordon and their two children in the 1860 census of Floyd County.
 She appears to have been better educated than her husband who was listed as not being able to read and write.10

-Following the 1860 census times were harder for the little family.
-Emaline was expecting her third child when her 22 year old husband Gordon enlisted in Jacksonville as a private on 10 September 1861 in Company A, 54th Regiment of the Virginia Infantry, for a period of one year.
+Following the 1860 census, times were harder for the little family.
+Emaline was expecting her third child when her 22-year-old husband Gordon enlisted in Jacksonville as a private on 10 September 1861 in Company A, 54th Regiment of the Virginia Infantry, for one year.11

-Emaline’s half-sister Susan had married earlier that year and was expecting her first child.
-Susan gave birth to a daughter on 7 November 1861.
-Baby Cynthia died of diphtheria when she was 17 days old.
-Her mother Susan died the next day of the same illness at the age of 16 years.
-One female relative less whom Emaline could rely on while he husband was gone.
+Emaline’s half-sister Susan had married earlier that year and was expecting her first child.12 Susan gave birth to a daughter on 7 November 1861.13 Baby Cynthia died of diphtheria when she was 17 days old.14 Her mother Susan died the next day of the same illness at the age of 16 years.15 One female relative less whom Emaline could rely on while her husband was gone.

-While Gordon was fighting in Virginia and Kentucky, Emaline was going through her pregnancy and caring for her two young children Dollie age 5 and John age 2.
-Without the help of her little sister she may have relied on her sister-in-law Mary (Blackwell) ROOP, whose husband Floyd had also enlisted.
+While Gordon was fighting in Virginia and Kentucky, Emaline was going through her pregnancy and caring for her two young children, Dollie age 5 and John age 2.
+Without the help of her little sister, she may have relied on her sister-in-law Mary BLACKWELL, whose husband Floyd ROOP had also enlisted.
 Mary and Emaline’s families were living next door to each other in 1860.
-Her mother Cynthia also lived in Alum Ridge and most likely gave her support her as she did others.
-Cynthia had in her household in 1870 her pregnant baby sister Jane age 23 and Jane’s one year old daughter Elizabeth as well as a 15 year old girl Dolly Ann Eldridge whose relationship is unknown.
+Her mother Cynthia also lived in Alum Ridge and likely helped out as did others who lived with her.16 Cynthia had in her household in 1870 her pregnant baby sister Jane age 23 and Jane’s one-year-old daughter Elizabeth as well as a 15-year-old girl Dolly Ann ELDRIDGE whose relationship is unknown.17

 On 1 November 1863 Emaline became a war widow at the age of 27 years.
-Her husband Gordon H. ROOP died in Flewellan Hospital in Cassville, Bartow County, Georgia.
-I have no idea how long it took for the news to reach her back in Floyd County, Virginia.
+Her husband Gordon ROOP died in Flewellen Hospital in Cassville, Bartow County, Georgia.21 I have no idea how long it took for the news to reach her back in Floyd County, Virginia.

-A little over five years after the death of her husband, Emaline ROOP, née LESTER, age 32 married Pleasant D. EPPERLY (1848-1920) age 21 on 8 February 1869 in Floyd County, Virginia.
-They were married by Michael Howry.
+A little over five years after the death of her husband, Emaline ROOP, née LESTER, age 32, married Pleasant D. EPPERLY (1848-1920), age 21, on 8 February 1869 in Floyd County, Virginia.
+They were married by Owen Sumner.22

-A year later Pleasant and Emaline were together with her ROOP children in the 1870 census in Alum Ridge in Floyd County.
-Once again Emaline appears to have been better educated than her husband Pleasant who could not read or write.
+A year later, Pleasant and Emaline were together with her ROOP children in the 1870 census in Alum Ridge in Floyd County.23 Once again Emaline appears to have been better educated than her husband Pleasant who could not read or write.
 Dollie, 13 at the time, could not read or write and John, 11, could not write.
 This makes me wonder if these children had to work to help support the family instead of attending school before their mother remarried.
-In later census years Dollie and John are seen as being able to read and write.
+In later census years, Dollie and John are seen as being able to read and write.

-This left only my great-great-grandfather Gordon at home with his mother and step-father.
-A year later he became an orphan at the age of 15 when Emaline died on 3 December 1877 in Floyd County of consumption.
+This left only my great-great-grandfather, Gordon, at home with his mother and step-father.
+A year later he became an orphan at the age of 15 when Emaline died on 3 December 1877 in Floyd County of consumption.26

 Emaline was survived by her husband Pleasant D. EPPERLY; her daughter Dollie SUMNER; her two sons, John T. ROOP and Gordon W. ROOP; her mother Cynthia COX; her brother George W. LESTER; a granddaughter Hattie SUMNER; a nephew James Russell “John” LESTER; and a niece Cordelia Ann LESTER.